Coronavirus government response updates: Americans returning to work can get tested 'very soon,' Trump claims

 Trump claims Americans returning to work can be tested daily 'very soon'

-As the contagious coronavirus appears to invade the White House West Wing, ABC News Chief White House Correspondent Jonathan Karl asked President Trump at a Rose Garden news conference when everyday Americans will be able to get tested daily as they return to work as White House staffers now can, to which Trump replied, "very soon.”
+As the contagious coronavirus appears to have invaded the White House West Wing, ABC News Chief White House Correspondent Jonathan Karl asked President Trump at a Rose Garden news conference when everyday Americans will be able to get tested daily as they return to work just as White House staffers now can.

 "I mean, really very soon.
 It’s an interesting question because, normally, you would have said that you are not tested and you would have been, you know, knocking us for not getting tested.
 So if we get tested, it's a problem, and if we don't get tested, it's a problem," the president said.